SumiSastri/react-tables/README.md

 Header groups - Group information under a common heading.
 In the ```_INFO``` files you add the key groups of information you would like to view as a unit and set up the data first.

-4. Columns - Sorting, Searching, Select Rows (Checkboxs),
+4. Columns - Sorting, Searching, Select Rows (Checkboxes),

 - ```useFilters``` searches the columns - data needs to be added to the JSON data file
+Note: Disabling column filtering is done in the data-file
 - ```useGlobalFilter``` searches the whole component page - works with the local search of each column
-- ```useSortBy ```  sorts in ascending and descending order
+- ```useSortBy```  sorts in ascending and descending order

-Disable column filtering is done in the data-file
+- ```useColumnOrder``` orders the columns - allows you change the order of display

+       - props for columns
+       ```
+        allColumns,
+        getToggleHideAllColumnsProps,
+        setColumnOrder,
+        ```

 **Async-Debounce**

 Debouncing the filter functionality is important as re-renders occur on every search letter typed in the global and column filters.
 It improves performance.
 We can use the ```asyncDebounce

 6. Paging options

+7. Make sticky